LiterallyNotHitler/UoD-BDS-Timetable-Scraper/README.md

 # UoDTimeTableBot
-Scrapes data from UoD timetable
+Scrapes data from UoD timetable and serves it using FB messenger.